AxuJIuyc/work_scripts/README.md

 # Danone_project
 Trained YOLO model for object detection.
-Working with images (open-sv)
+Working with images and videos (open-sv)